 What Are the Job Duties of a Copywriter?

 Copywriters create attention-grabbing, informative text, also known as copy, that describes and promotes products.
 They may write copy for print ads, billboards, catalog descriptions, blog entries, television commercials and radio commercials.
-Schools offering English Reading & Writing degrees can also be found in these popular choices.

 Job Overview of a Copywriter

 Copywriters often work for advertising agencies, but many work as freelancers or as in-house staff members of companies ranging from healthcare providers to clothing manufacturers.
 In addition to writing, they may also be asked to edit copy, lay out Web pages, post copy to websites, meet with clients and conduct research.
 Copywriting takes many different forms, from concise slogans to detailed sales proposals.

 |Degrees||Bachelor's degree in marketing, advertising or copywriting; bachelor's degree in journalism; bachelor's degree in communications|

 |Certificates||Copyediting certificate, copywriting certificate, SEO copywriting certificate|

 |Job Outlook (2016-2026)||8% (for all writers and authors)|

 |Similar Occupations||Marketing communications specialist, communications manager, public relations writer, editor|

 Sources: PayScale.com,: U.S. Bureau of Labor Statistics